MarcoCPinho/api_get_repositories/README.md

-# Application to get repositories
+# Api to get repositories
 An API to find and return repositories... basic stuff